cnodell/md2rjs/README.md

 # md2rjs

-md2rjs is a script that quickly and easily converts a markdown file to a reveal.js presentation.
+md2rjs is a script that quickly and easily creates a node.js presentation from  a markdown file.
 It does this by creating a reveal.js compatible html file and copying the reveal.js directory.
 These files are put into a directory named after the original markdown file.

+---

 ## Prerequisites